das-projects/AIForge/README.md

 # 📄 License

-Langflow is released under the MIT License.
+AIForge is released under the MIT License.
 See the LICENSE file for details.